Skip to main content

 Septic Services in Stafford, TX

-Stafford-area homeowners pay $290-$375 for standard 1,000-gallon septic pumping.
-Emergency service costs $450-$700, and aerobic maintenance contracts run $250-$375 per year.
+Stafford-area homeowners typically pay $275-$400 for standard septic pumping, with most 1,000-gallon tanks costing $290-$375.
+Emergency service runs $450-$700, and aerobic maintenance contracts average $250-$375 per year.

 Stafford is a unique city in the Houston metro area, straddling the Fort Bend and Harris county line with a population of about 17,500.
 The city is known for having no municipal property tax since 1995, which attracts both residents and businesses.
 Originally an agricultural community, Stafford incorporated in 1956 and has evolved into a densely developed suburb with significant commercial activity.

-What Septic Services Are Available in Stafford?
+Septic Services Available in Stafford

 Stafford's compact urban development means most properties are on municipal sewer, but septic systems remain on some older properties and in transitional areas near city boundaries.